rafaellcoellho/emWin-ili9328-stm32f103/README.md

 }
 ```

-You must also include the makefile in the STMWINLIB variable.
+The version of the library you using must be in STMWINLIB variable:

 ```shell
 STEMWINLIBPATH= drivers/STemWin